paradoxdjell/paradoxdjell.github.com/about.md

 Hi, I'm Aditya Saky!

 I'm an amateur web designer, based in Bangalore, India.
-I'm studying Computer Science and I'm also one of the developers behind <a href="http://venturerom.com" target="_blank">VentureROM</a>, a custom ROM for Android.
+I'm studying Computer Science and I'm one of the developers behind <a href="http://venturerom.com" target="_blank">VentureROM</a>, a custom ROM for Android (no longer functional).
+I'm also a tech blogger at <a href="http://techaeris.com" target="_blank">Techaeris</a>.

-I'm the co-creator/owner (can chat-rooms be owned?) of the chat-room shield on Scrollback.
-This is a chat-room for all things S.H.I.E.L.D. from the Marvel Cinematic Universe. <a href="http://scrollback.io/shield" target="_blank">Join us!</a>

 If you like the content on this site, you can support my existence and <a href="http://saky.in/momos" target="_blank">my quest to find the perfect momo</a> in this world by turning off your Ad Blocker.
 This site has non invasive Google and Amazon advertisements.
 You can also help me out by bookmarking my Amazon Associate ID: <a href="http://amazon.in/?tag=sakyin-21" target="_blank">http://amazon.in/?tag=sakyin-21</a>.
 This will open the Amazon site for you and for purchase you make, I get a small percentage, with no additionall cost to you.